FelipeeDev/battleships/readme.md

 ## Requirements

-NodeJS - was tested on v8.10.0
+* NodeJS (was tested on v8.10.0) - for console variant
+* Web Browser (should work on all browsers)

 ## Sources

-All the applications sources are in main directory under *.js files.
+All the application's sources are in `src` directory.

 ## Getting started